nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

-#### Use case: View a student's grade level
+#### Use case: View a student's details

 **MSS**

-1. User enters command to view a student's grade level.
+1. User enters command to view a student's details, such as grade level, and pieces.
-2. KeyContacts parses the student's details from the user's command.
+2. KeyContacts parses the student's index from the user's command.
-3. KeyContacts retrieves the student's grade level from the list.
+3. KeyContacts retrieves the student's details from the list.
-4. KeyContacts displays the student's grade level to the user.
+4. KeyContacts displays the student's details to the user.

    Use case ends.

 **Extensions**

 * 3a.
-KeyContacts detects an error while retrieving the grade level.
+KeyContacts detects an error while retrieving the details.
   * 3a1.
 KeyContacts shows an error message.
   * Use case ends.